opendilab/GoBigger-Challenge-2021/README.md

 ## Challenge Introduction

 Multi-agent confrontation is an important part of decision intelligence AI, and it is also a very challenging problem.
-In order to enrich the multi-agent confrontation environment, OpenDILab has developed a multi-agent confrontation competitive game, named GoBigger.
-Based on GoBigger, the purpose of this challenge is to explore the research of multi-agent games and promote the training of technical talents in the fields of decision intelligence, so as to create a "global leading", "original" and "open" decision intelligence AI open source technology ecosystem.
+In order to enrich the multi-agent confrontation environment, OpenDILab has developed a multi-agent confrontation competitive game named GoBigger.
+Based on GoBigger, the purpose of this challenge is to explore the research of multi-agent games and promote the training of technical talents in the fields of decision intelligence to create a "global leading", "original" and "open" decision intelligence AI open-source technology ecosystem.

 This challenge needs competitors to submit their agents.
-We will return the score for agents to help competitors have a more correct understanding of the performance of the submitted agent.
-At the end of the challenge, we will fully test all submissions and the final ranking of the participating teams will be conducted.
+We will return the score for agents to help competitors have a more accurate understanding of the performance of the submitted agent.
+At the end of the challenge, we will thoroughly test all submissions and the final ranking of the participating teams will be conducted.

 ## Task in Challenge

 This challenge uses [Go-Bigger](https://github.com/opendilab/GoBigger) as the game environment.
 Go-Bigger is a multi-players competitive environment.
 For more details, please refer to the Go-Bigger documentation.
 In the match, each team participating in the challenge controls one team in the game (each team consists of multiple players).
-Contest participating teams need to submit an agent to control a certain team in the match and the players it contains, and obtain higher scores through teamwork, thereby achieving a higher ranking in the match.
+Contest participating teams need to submit an agent to control a certain team in the match and the players it contains and obtain higher scores through teamwork, thereby achieving a higher ranking in the match.

 ## Submission

-Here in [submit](https://github.com/opendilab/GoBigger-Challenge-2021/blob/main/submit), we provide examples of submission for all teams in our challenge.
-We also provide [BaseSubmission](https://github.com/opendilab/GoBigger-Challenge-2021/blob/main/submit/base_submission.py), and participants should implements their owned submission based on the code.
+Here in [submit](https://github.com/opendilab/GoBigger-Challenge-2021/blob/main/submit), we provide examples of submissions for all teams in our challenge.
+We also offer [BaseSubmission](https://github.com/opendilab/GoBigger-Challenge-2021/blob/main/submit/base_submission.py), and participants should implements their own submissions based on the code.

 ```python
 class BaseSubmission: